-Like what you see?
-There’a a book with more than 1000 common English expressions and phrases that are useful for a wide variety of real-life situations.
+Like what you see with these sentences?
+There’s a book with more than 1,000 common English expressions and phrases that are useful for a wide variety of real-life situations.
 You can find everything you need for travelling, meeting friends or coworkers, dining out, emergencies, and a whole lot more.

 You can find the book in both digital and print formats.
 Keep a copy on your bookshelf to use as a handy reference guide.
 Or, take the digital version with you wherever you go in case you get into a situation where you need some help.

 Whatever the case, get ready to have 1001 common English phrases at your fingertips.
 Check it out for yourself on Amazon:

 There are a number of common questions that people have about how to ask for permission.
 Here are some of the most popular ones.

 How do I politely ask for permission politely?

 There are a number of ways you can ask for permission politely.
 They include: